-3. Nordiq Canada commits to the True Sport Principles which are:

-- a) Go for It Rise to the challenge always strive for excellence.
-Discover how good you can be. - Play Fair Play honestly obey both the letter and spirit of the rules.
+- 3. Nordiq Canada and its Members commit to the True Sport Principles which are: - a) Go for It Rise to the challenge always strive for excellence.
+Discover how good you can be. - b) Play Fair Play honestly obey both the letter and spirit of the rules.
 Winning is only meaningful when competition is fair. - c) Respect Others Show respect for everyone involved in creating your sporting experience, both on and off the field.
 Win with dignity and lose with grace. - d) Keep it Fun Find the joy of sport.
 Keep a positive attitude both on and off the field. - e) Stay Healthy Place physical and mental health above all other considerations avoid unsafe activities.
 Respect your body and keep in shape. - f) Include Everyone Share sport with others.
 Ensure everyone has a place to play. - g) Give Back Find ways to show your appreciation for the community that supports your sport and helps make it possible.

-Commitment to a Sport Environment Free from Maltreatment
+Commitment to a Sport Environment Free from Prohibited Behaviour and Maltreatment

-- Nordiq Canada makes the following commitments to a sport environment free from Maltreatment: - a) All Participants in sport can expect to play, practice and compete, work, and interact in an environment free from Maltreatment. - b) Addressing the causes and consequences of Maltreatment is a collective responsibility and requires the deliberate efforts of all Participants, sport stakeholders, sport club administrators and organization leaders. - c) Participants in positions of trust and authority have the general responsibility to protect the health and well-being of all other Participants. - Adult Participants have a specific ethical and statutory duty and the additional responsibility to respond to incidents of Maltreatment involving Minors and other Vulnerable Participants. - e) All Participants recognize that Maltreatment can occur regardless of age, sex, sexual orientation, gender identity or expression, race, ethnicity, Indigenous status, or level of physical and intellectual disability and their intersections.
-Moreover, it is recognized that those from traditionally marginalized groups have increased vulnerability to experiences of Maltreatment.
+- 4. Nordiq Canada and its Members make the following commitments to a sport environment free from Prohibited Behaviour and Maltreatment: - a) All Participants in sport can expect to play, practice and compete, work, and interact in an environment free from Prohibited Behaviour and Maltreatment.

-- f) All Participants recognize that individuals who have experienced Maltreatment may experience a range of effects that may emerge at different time points and that can profoundly affect their lives. - g) All adults working with children and youth have a duty to prevent or mitigate opportunities for misconduct. - h) In recognition of the historic vulnerability to discrimination and violence amongst some groups, and that continues to persist today, Participants in positions of trust and authority have a duty to incorporate strategies to recognize systemic bias, unconscious bias, and to respond quickly and effectively to discriminatory practices
+- b) Addressing the causes and consequences of Prohibited Behaviour and Maltreatment is a collective responsibility and requires the deliberate efforts of all Participants, sport stakeholders, sport club administrators and organization leaders. - c) Participants in positions of trust and authority have the general responsibility to protect the health and well-being of all other Participants. - d) Adult Participants have a specific ethical and statutory duty and the additional responsibility to respond to incidents of Prohibited Behaviour or Maltreatment involving Minors and other Vulnerable Participants. - e) All Participants recognize that Prohibited Behaviour and Maltreatment can occur regardless of age, sex, sexual orientation, gender identity or expression, race, ethnicity, Indigenous status, or level of physical and intellectual disability and their intersections.
+Moreover, it is recognized that those from traditionally marginalized groups have increased vulnerability to experiences of Prohibited Behaviour and Maltreatment. - f) All Participants recognize that individuals who have experienced Prohibited Behaviour or Maltreatment may experience a range of effects that may emerge at different time points and that can profoundly affect their lives. - g) All adults working with children and youth have a duty to prevent or mitigate opportunities for misconduct. - h) In recognition of the historic vulnerability to discrimination and violence amongst some groups, and that continues to persist today, Participants in positions of trust and authority have a duty to incorporate strategies to recognize systemic bias, unconscious bias, and to respond quickly and effectively to discriminatory practices.